JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-10-05-what-s-up-dock.md

 Phew!
 Now you are ready to rock.
 I mean dock.
 First let's prepare our protein (the "receptor").
 Many of the structures available from [PDB](http://www.rcsb.org/) are dimers or oligomers and also may contain solvent molecules and even ligands.
 So we need to clean them up and extract a single chain.
 (You may actually not want a single chain.
 Perhaps you are interested in docking between subunits, for example.
 In that case you would need to adapt the strategy below.
 Of course, the larger the protein assembly you are working with, the longer some of the downstream steps will take computationally).

+This script (which requires the little jlab library below) will extract a single chain (indicated by chain letter) and discard everything else including solvent, ligands, etc.

 **`pdbsplit.py`**
 ```python
 import sys